aryaman0098/file-uploader/README.md

 Clone the repository to your local system.
 The repo consists both folders for frontend and backend applications.

 We will need firebase config key file.
 It is used by backend for performing authenticated actions.
-This file can by openning you firebase project.
+This file can be obtained by openning your firebase project.
 Then go to:

 `Settings > Project settings > Service accounts > Generate new private key`